Why Your Vagus Nerve Deserves a Standing Ovation

 I know, I know—voluntarily splashing yourself with cold water sounds about as appealing as stepping on a Lego in the middle of the night.

-Think of it as hitting the Ctrl + Alt + Delete button on your stress response.
-A sudden drop in temperature tells your nervous system, “Forget the existential crisis - we have bigger problems now!” and your body experiences a sudden stress response.
-Important BUT - rather than staying in fight-or-flight mode (sympathetic nervous system), your body quickly switches gears to restore balance.
+Important - BUT - rather than staying in fight-or-flight mode, your body quickly switches gears to restore balance.
 This shift happens because the vagus nerve helps regulate heart rate, blood pressure, and inflammatory responses.
 When activated by cold exposure, the vagus nerve encourages your body to calm down, slow your heart rate, and promote deep relaxation.
-It’s like flipping a switch from “wildly anxious” to “chill and centred” mode.

 In short, the cold shock forces your body to reset and activates a calming response, helping to counteract the effects of stress and bring your body back into balance.